moorepants/dissertation/physicalparameters.rst

 geometry.
-Two apparent deficiencies are the fact that too much detail is taken for body parts that have less inertia (i.e. the hands/feet) and at large configuration angles for some joints, the inertia is poorly modeled (e.g. the butt disappears when the human in a seated position).
+Two apparent deficiencies are the fact that too much detail is taken for body parts that have less inertia (i.e. the hands/feet) and at large configuration angles for some joints, the inertia is poorly modeled (e.g. the buttocks disappears when the human in a seated position).
 The model also does not have full freedom at each joint.
 Refer to [Yeadon1990a]_ for a complete description of the model.